sabershahhoseini/ipset-firewall/README.md

 ## How it works

 The purpose of ipsetfw is for automation.
 You just give it a yaml file, setup a cronjob and go watch a movie or something.
+It will also notify you in mattermost (new services will be supported).

 It works like this: